Transport from Bangkok Don Mueang Airport: My Tips

 The fastest way to get to downtown Bangkok is by metro, but transfers are required.

-You can get to the tourist centres (Khao San, Silom, Siam) by several bus lines without changing buses, but with the risk of longer travel time due to traffic jams.
+You can reach the tourist centres (Khao San, Silom, Siam) by several bus lines without changing buses, but with the risk of longer travel time due to traffic jams.

 In the table below we offer a comparison of the different bus and metro lines.

-Metro - Red Line Bang Sue Railway Station Dark Blue Line
+Metro - red line Bang Sue Railway Station Dark Blue Line 33 thb

 Bus A1 Mochit Bus Station